Fujifilm XP130 vs Nikon D780

 The XP130 can be obtained in five different colors (black, blue, yellow, green, white), while the D780 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D780 is considerably larger (114 percent) than the Fujifilm XP130.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the XP130 is water-proof up to 20m and can, thus, be used for underwater photography.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the XP130 has a lens built in, whereas the D780 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D780 and their specifications in the Nikon Lens Catalog.